NOAH Compendium

 Treatment Schedule:

-For the treatment of ear mite infestations (Otodectes cynotis), a single dose of the product should be applied.
+For the treatment of ear mite infestations (Otodectes cynotis), a single dose of the veterinary medicinal product should be applied.
 A further veterinary examination 28 days after treatment is recommended as some animals may require further treatment with an alternative product.

 Overdose